alan-turing-institute/data-safe-haven/docs/deploy_shm_instructions.md

     - Click `Users > All users` and confirm that the new user is shown in the user list.
     - It may take a few minutes for the synchronisation to fully propagate in Azure.

+#### Troubleshooting: Account already exists
+If you get the message `New-ADUser :  The specified account already exists` you should first check to see whether that user actually does already exist!
+Once you're certain that you're adding a new user, make sure that the following fields are unique across all users in the Active Directory.
+- `SamAccountName`: Specified explicitly in the CSV file.
+If this is already in use, consider something like `firstname.middle.initials.lastname`
+- `DistinguishedName`: Formed of `CN=<DisplayName>,<OUPath>` by Active directory on user creation.
+If this is in use, consider changing `DisplayName` from `<GivenName> <Surname>` to `<GivenName> <Middle> <Initials> <Surname>`.

 ### Configure AAD side of AD connect
 1. Ensure your Azure Portal session is using the new Safe Haven Management (SHM) AAD directory.
 The name of the current directory is under your username in the top right corner of the Azure portal screen.
 To change directories click on your username at the top right corner of the screen, then `Switch directory`, then the name of the new SHM directory.